apovilauskas/skill-tree/README.md

 - **s** — current streak: consecutive days practiced, counted backward from today (or yesterday, so a single missed day doesn't immediately zero it out)

 The multiplier **c** ranges from **0.8 to 1.2**.
 This means:
-- Sporadic, inconsistent practice caps your effective progress at 80% of the raw ratio.
+- Inconsistent practice caps your effective progress at 80% of the raw ratio.
 - Practicing most days *and* holding a long streak (30+ days) can boost effective progress up to 20% above the raw ratio.

 The result is a progress bar that reflects *how* you practiced, not just how much — two people who log the same total amount can end up with meaningfully different progress if one was consistent and the other wasn't.